 </gmd:resourceConstraints>

 It is noted that not all ISO19115 catalogue implementations (e.g. GeoNetwork) are able to process gmx:Anchor elements.
-In these cases, the gmx:Anchor element is converted to a gco:CharacterString type, thus loosing information about the reference HTTP URI.
+In these cases, the gmx:Anchor element is treated as a gco:CharacterString type, thus failing to display information about the reference HTTP URI.
 To mitigate this, it is recommended to use a gco:CharacterString element with the HTTP URI included within the free-text delineated with the use of square brackets "[" and "]". [following Jean-Pierre’s comment about ‘processing impact’ I have added an explicit recommendation (not mandatory) to use gco:CharacterString with URI in square brackets.
 The proposed method is ‘immune’ to the problems about interpreting gmx:Anchor.
 However, the problem remains that metadata authors may use either mechanism.
 Manuel also suggests we use a mechanism that works uniformly]

 For example: